tardate/LittleArduinoProjects/Kinetics/BEAM/Vivian/README.md

 * linked to the head/brain - the FLED circuit and motor

-The main part not very obvious form the pictures is the arrangement of the FLED circuit - here's my working sketch for how that is all connected:
+The main aspect not particularly obvious from the pictures is the arrangement of the FLED circuit - here's my working sketch for how that is all connected:

 ![fled_circuit_layout](./assets/fled_circuit_layout.jpg?raw=true)